simonbesnard1/gedidb/paper/paper.md

 Existing software tools for GEDI data analysis are typically designed for small-scale or isolated use cases and are generally inadequate for handling large, automated workflows.
 As a result, researchers undertaking extensive spatial and temporal analyses often face considerable challenges related to computational performance, methodological consistency, and reproducibility.

-`gediDB` addresses these limitations by offering a robust and scalable framework that unifies access to GEDI Level 2A [@dubayah2021gedi_l2a], 2B [@dubayah2021gedi_l2b], 4A [@dubayah2022gedi_l4a] and 4C [@deconto2024gedi_l4c] data via an Python [@python] API.
+`gediDB` addresses these limitations by offering a robust and scalable framework that unifies access to GEDI Level 2A [@dubayah2021gedi_l2a], 2B [@dubayah2021gedi_l2b], 4A [@dubayah2022gedi_l4a] and 4C [@deconto2024gedi_l4c] data via an Python [@10.5555/1593511] API.
 Built on the TileDB storage engine, `gediDB` supports rapid querying of multidimensional arrays, allowing users to efficiently extract large data subsets by spatial extent, temporal range, and variable selection.
-It integrates seamlessly with Python’s geospatial data ecosystem, including libraries such as `xarray` [@hoyer2017xarray] and `geopandas` [@jordahl2020geopandas], and integrates into reproducible workflows that can scale to high-performance computing environments and cloud platforms.
+It integrates seamlessly with Python’s geospatial data ecosystem, including libraries such as `xarray` [@hoyer2017xarray] and `geopandas` [@kelsey_jordahl_2020_3946761], and integrates into reproducible workflows that can scale to high-performance computing environments and cloud platforms.
 By leveraging TileDB’s advanced spatial indexing, `gediDB` substantially simplifies the processing and querying of GEDI data (see [Fig. 2](#fig2)).

 ![<a name="fig2"></a>Schematic representation of the gediDB workflow](figs/GEDIDB_FLOWCHART.png) *Fig. 2: A schematic representation of the gediDB data workflow.*